Nancy Kopp

-Nancy K. Kopp (born December 7, 1943) is an American politician who previously served as the Treasurer of Maryland from 2002 to 2021.
+Nancy K. Kopp (born December 7, 1943) is an American politician who served as the Treasurer of Maryland from 2002 to 2021.
 A Democrat, she was a member of the Maryland House of Delegates, representing the 16th legislative district in Montgomery County, from 1975 to 2002.

-Education
+Early life and education

+Kopp was born on December 7, 1943 in Coral Gables, Florida.

-Kopp attended Wellesley College, where she received a Bachelor of Arts degree in 1965.
+She attended Wellesley College, where she received a Bachelor of Arts degree in 1965.
 In 1967 she graduated from the University of Chicago with a Master of Arts degree in government & public administration.
 She completed coursework and preliminary exams for a PhD degree in political philosophy though did not complete her dissertation, which was to have focused on Bernard Mandeville's The Fable of the Bees.

 Kopp also has honorary degrees from University of Maryland, Baltimore, the University of Maryland University College, Towson University, and Hood College.
 Additionally, she is a Sarah T. Hughes Fellow from Goucher College and a Yale Gordon Public Affairs Fellow from the University of Baltimore.